The Local Joyal Model Structure: Existence of the Model Structure

-so that $\mathcal{L}(B \cap X) \rightarrow \mathcal{L}(B)$ is a local Joyal equivalence by Corollary 3.14.
-Thus, the map $B \cap X \rightarrow X$ is a local Joyal equivalence by Corollary 3.13, as required. \\ \\ \textbf{Lemma 3.22} Let $\alpha$ be a cardinal as in Lemma 3.20, 3.21.
-Then there a map $f$ has the right lifting property with respect to all maps which are cofibrations (resp. local Joyal equivalences and cofibrations) if and only it has the right lifting property with respect to all $\alpha$-bounded cofibrations (resp. $\alpha$-bounded local Joyal equivalences and cofibrations). \\ \\ \textbf{proof:} For cofibrations, this is just (\cite{local}, Theorem 5.6).
-For cofibrations that are local Joyal equivalences, use 3.21 and the method of (\cite{local}, Lemma 5.4). \\ \\ \textbf{Lemma 3.23} A map $f: X \rightarrow Y$ of simplicial presheaves which has the right lifting property with respect to all cofibrations is a local Joyal equivalence and a quasi-fibration. \\ \\ \textbf{proof:} The map $f$ is a quasi-fibration by definition. $f$ is also a sectionwise trivial Kan fibration, and hence a local trivial Kan fibration.
-Conclude using Lemma 3.15. \\ \\ \textbf{Lemma 3.24} Consider a pushout diagram of simplicial presheaves
+\begin{lemma} Let $\alpha$ be a cardinal as in \Cref{lem3.20} and \Cref{thm3.21}.
+There a map $f$ has the right lifting property with respect to all maps which are cofibrations (respectively local Joyal equivalences and cofibrations) if and only it has the right lifting property with respect to all $\alpha$-bounded cofibrations (respectively $\alpha$-bounded local Joyal equivalences and cofibrations). \end{lemma}